 The rules and procedures of Freedom Middle School (FMS) are designed to allow each student to obtain a safe, orderly, and appropriate education.
-Students can expect rights to freedom of expression, association and fair treatment as long as they respect those rights for their fellow students and staff.
+Students can expect their rights to freedom of expression and association and to fair treatment as long as they respect those rights for their fellow students and staff.
 All members of the Freedom Middle School (FMS) community are expected to be responsible, respectful, and safe.
 For students, this means that you:

-- Do the best job you are capable of doing whether it is in the classroom or at extra-curricular events - Make wise use of the facilities and equipment available to you - Conduct yourselves in a mature fashion - Respect the property and rights of others - Cooperate and work with fellow classmates, teachers, and other school personnel
+- Do the best job you are capable of doing whether it is in the classroom, in the lab, or at extra-curricular events - Make wise use of the facilities and equipment available to you - Conduct yourselves in a mature fashion - Respect the property and rights of others - Cooperate and work with fellow classmates, teachers, and other school personnel